 - He’ll never let you down, because the Boy Scout law says “A Scout is Trustworthy.”
 (Among other things, like “A Scout is Clean”, which, see below about man glitter…)

 Growing up, Dave wasn’t the “creative one.”
 Oh sure, he played bass guitar in some rock n’ roll bands.
 Did some crafty things like tying flies (for fishin) and built some fly rods (also for fishin.)
 A creative crisis in 2007 had Dave attempting to draw fish with cheap watercolor pencils from an all-in-one art kit purchased from a hobby store.
 They were absolutely terrible.

 The first breakthrough came in 2010 when he carved a duck decoy.
 It was kind of terrible, too, but he instantly realized he’d been playing in the wrong sandbox.
 Sculpture, 3D, “subtractive carving”– that was his deal.
 He quickly learned a few tricks and started selling a few wooden ducks.
 At his first decoy competition, Dave won first place.

 Now Dave is working on painted wood carvings (think birds and fish), natural wood carvings (think female torsos), and chiseling and grinding out stone sculptures in limestone, soapstone and alabaster.
 He’s basically always covered in sawdust (man glitter) or stone dust.
 Once in a while, Dave will take a shower and sit down at the paint table and blend subtle feather transitions on his birds in oil paint.

 Dave likes to get out and paint en plein air, too.
 But let’s be honest, when it comes to flat art, he’s still pretty bad at it.

 Join Dave’s Party

 You’ve come this far on our journey, why not join the party.
-(You’ll also get a very nice discount coupon as Dave’s way of saying thanks.)
+(You’ll also get a beautiful wallpaper for your phone of one of my stone sculptures.)